-Don’t neglect the frame material when buying glasses.
-The right material could make a world of difference in the comfortability and durability of your glasses.
+Don’t neglect the frame material when buying glasses online.
+The right material could make a lot of difference when it comes to the comfort and durability of your glasses.

 Metal Frames

-The most popular in eyeglass frames, metal glasses are available in a wide array of options, each one having distinctive properties and features.
+The most popular in eyeglass frames, metal glasses are available in a wide range of options, each one having distinctive properties and features.

 1. Titanium